Elliot-Akande/shopping-cart/README.md

 Additional technologies that are worth mentioning:

+- **Fake Store API**: The project utilizes data from Fake Store API, a free online REST API that you can use whenever you need some fake data.
+It's great for tutorials, testing new libraries, sharing code examples, and more.
 - **PropTypes**: A library for typechecking in React.
 It's used to ensure components receive props of the correct type.
 If a component receives a prop of an incorrect type, PropTypes will generate a warning message in the console.
 - **CSS Modules**: A CSS file in which all class names and animation names are scoped locally by default.
 This leads to a much more manageable codebase, free of naming conflicts.
 - **React Router**: A standard library for routing in React.
 It enables the navigation among views of various components in a React Application, allows changing the browser URL, and keeps the UI in sync with the URL.